loganmarchione/loganmarchione.com/content/posts/2022/10/index.md

   - "cloud-internet"
   - "external"
 cover:
-    image: "/assets/featured/featured_firefox.svg"
+    image: "/assets/featured/featured_proxmox.svg"
     alt: "featured image"
     relative: false
 ---

 # Introduction

-# Current configuration and goals
+## Current configuration and goals

 Right now, my only storage in the DeskMini H470 is a single [Samsung 970 Pro 512GB NVMe SSD](https://semiconductor.samsung.com/consumer-storage/internal-ssd/970pro/).

 {{< img src="20220830_001.jpg" alt="samsung 970 pro" >}}

 By [default](https://pve.proxmox.com/wiki/Installation), Proxmox uses 25% of the disk for root storage, 12.5% of the disk for swap (max 8GB), then the rest for LVM storage (mainly for VMs/CTs).
 Below is my current partition layout.
+I will mention that backups, ISOs, and container templates are stored on a physically separate NAS.

 ```
 nvme0n1                      259:0    0 476.9G  0 disk